+But here’s the thing.
 Even though December is the month when the northern hemisphere is slanted the furthest away from the sun, it isn’t the coldest.
 February is the coldest month of the year.
-Around February, even the warmer-when-it-snows theorem gets itself a corollary.
+Around February, even the warmer-when-it-snows axiom gets itself a corollary.
 The snow turns into hard pellets and you can hear their patter on the window panes and it doesn’t feel any warmer.
-The kid who lives in my home was 1 then and he loved stomping on the tiny near-spherical balls of ice, just to hear the crunch under his little boots.
+It’s weird, something to do the El Niño or something.

-The story I am about to tell you is of one February night, our first February in Canada.
+The story I am about to tell you is of one night in December 2002.
+I remember every millisecond of it, like it happened yesterday……….

-The weather update on the large TV, slung high up on the rear wall of the restaurant, said it was -27 outside, without the wind chill factored in, and -42 with.
-Outside the large plate-glass front windows, the wind had picked up, making the sidewalk litter tumble along.
-This part of downtown Montreal, known as The Main, is at once filthy and then again, exhilarating and lively.
-The only difference between this joint and Mumbai is that no one pees against a wall here.
+The wind has picked up, making the sidewalk litter tumble along.
+This part of downtown Montreal is called The Main, at once filthy and exhilarating and lively.
+The only difference between this joint and my native Mumbai is that no one pees against a wall here.

-After a while, the litter settled back and there was a brief lull before the sidewalk outside suddenly turned white, with those tiny balls of ice.
-Another blizzard was just beginning.
+After a while, the litter settles back and there is a brief lull before the wind picks up again and the sidewalk outside turns white with those tiny balls of ice.
 Beyond the glass, it was now just a white swirl.
-The pole with the placard right outside the front entrance, that read 51-Autobus (Des Pins-Atwater), was now almost indistinguishable.
-I couldn’t see a soul out there.
+The pole with the placard right outside the front entrance, that reads 51-Autobus (Des Pins-Atwater), is now almost invisible.

-“Wish I could split”, I said out loud.
-Didn’t matter, I was the only one there.
-Hector, my 19-year old nightshift partner, hadn’t turned up and I was by myself, manning the joint alone.
+“Wish I could split”, I say out loud.
+Doesn’t matter, I am the only one there.
+Hector, my 19-year old nightshift partner, hasn’t turned up and I am there by myself, manning the joint alone.
+Ben, the owner had made noises about coming over and giving me a hand but it is the middle of the week and there is no rush

 My eyes fell on those yummy falafels under the counter.
 I took two out, heated them in the microwave, slapped a dollop of humus on the side and sat down in a corner with a plastic fork.
 I was kidding myself of course.
 I wouldn’t split, I needed this job.
 And the graveyard shift, 10 to 6, was the only one possible, what with the French course running till 9.15pm.